bsi-group/nsrls/readme.md

 nsrls (NSRL Server)
 ===================

-nsrls is a server designed to provide access to the NSRL hash data set.
+nsrls is a server designed to provide access to the [National Software Reference Library (NSRL)](http://www.nsrl.nist.gov/Downloads.htm)  hash data set.
 There are two methods to access the data either running as a single process or using a JSON HTTP API.
 The HTTP JSON API can be used by the nsrlc (NSRL Client) or directly by other applications or processes.